alexshtf/alexshtf.github.io/_posts/2026-03-15-Spectrum-Banded.md

 Beautiful!
 Apparently, a model with $$9 \times 9$$ tridiagonal symmetric matrices, which has $$13 \times (9 + 8) = 221$$ parameters, can learn this function from data almost perfectly.
 And conceptually, this is just a linear function of the features followed by a non-linear function - the matrix eigenvalue.
 Just one neuron!
 You can try it, but a "classical" neuron cannot learn this function.

-So now that we're convinced that the machinery is working, let's try it on the dataset that accompanies this series - the California Housing dataset we have built-into our Colab notebooks.
+So now that we're convinced that the machinery is working, let's try it on the dataset that accompanies this series - the California Housing dataset we have built into our Colab notebooks.

 # California housing training

 Recall that the dataset is about predicting housing prices in California based on some features.
-I will skip the part where we read the data, normalize features and targets, and split the data into training and test set.
+I will skip the part where we read the data, normalize features and targets, and split the data into training and test sets.
 We've already done it in previous posts in this series, and the notebook contains the full code.
 So here we'll assume our training data is in `X_train, y_train`, our evaluation set is `X_test, y_test`, and the number of features is in `num_features`.
-Moreover, since our labels are scaled, we also have `label_scale` which lets is the factor that can transform the training / eval RMSE back to the original units in the dataset - dollars.
+Moreover, since our labels are scaled, we also have `label_scale`, which is the factor that transforms the training / eval RMSE back to the original units in the dataset - dollars.

 First, let's define a simple function that computes the RMSE in dollars:
 ```python